Tank locomotive: Popularity

 Worldwide, tank engines varied in popularity.
 They were more common in areas where the length of run was short, and a quick turn around time was needed or turning facilities were not available, mostly in Europe.
 With their limited fuel and water capacity, they were not favoured in areas where long runs between stops were the norm.

 They were very common in the United Kingdom, France, and Germany.
 In the United Kingdom, they were frequently used for shunting and piloting duties, suburban passenger services and local freight.
-The GWR was famous for its Prairie tanks (such as the "61xx" class), used for many things including very heavy trains on the Welsh valley coal mining lines that the GWR 4200 Class were designed for.
+The GWR was famous for its Prairie tanks (such as the "61xx" class), used for many things, including very heavy trains on the Welsh valley coal mining lines for which the GWR 4200 Class were designed.
 In Germany, too, large tank locomotives were built.
-In the United States they were used for push-pull suburban service, switching in terminals and locomotive shops, and in logging, mining and industrial service.
+In the United States they were used for suburban service, switching in terminals and locomotive shops, and in logging, mining and industrial service.